sgiglioiv/A-Primer-on-Scientific-Programming-with-Python/README.md

+#A Primer on Scientific Programming with Python by Hans Petter Langtangen
 This will be working through the examples in the textbook A Primer on Scientific Programming with Python by Hans Petter Langtangen.